-The crested senecio vitalis, better known as blue chalk fingers or blue chalksticks, is a rare succulent that looks like a blue-green mermaid tail.
-We're not sure what caused this fabulous mutation, but we're in love.
+The mermaid tail succulent, better known as blue chalk fingers or blue chalksticks, is a rare succulent that looks like a blue-green mermaid tail.
+From its color to its shape, this is the perfect plant for ocean-lovers..
 This succulent looks like our favorite Disney Princess' shiny fin!
-Whether you use it for full sun groundcover, in your rock garden, or as an indoor plant, this mermaid tail succulent is sure to make every grower happy.
+Whether you add it to your garden or keep it in your bedroom, this mermaid tail succulent brings an aquatic feel to any plant collection.

 This post was originally published in May 2020.

 READ MORE: How to Care for Succulents When You Don't Have a Green Thumb